compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step3.md

 The above set of rules amounts to a property of a language called *progress*.
 If your language has progress as a property, then it means that all semantically valid expressions eventually evaluate to a value.

+## Values
+So what is a value?
+The exact set of things that are considered to be values is specific to each language.
+For our language, we'll consider the following to be values:
+- Literals (integers, flaots, strings, etc);
+- Lambda expressions (you'll meet these in step 4).
+That's it!

+In your implementation, it's a good idea to add a new data type for values, separate from expressions.
+Your `eval` function should then convert an expression into a value.

 - no varargs